 saucer (could be engraved with 'In loving memory of....'), some napkins,

-and at the side a small bunch of cheerful flowers tied with matching colored ribbon.
+and at the side a small bunch of their favorite flowers tied with matching colored ribbon.

-Line the basket with pretty fabric and cover the whole thing with cellophane and decorate with a beautiful bow.
-Don't forget to include a sympathy card or gift tag, with a few kind words.
+Line the basket with pretty fabric and cover the entire thing with cellophane and finish it off with a beautiful bow.
+Don't forget to include a sympathy card or gift tag, with a few kind words!

 Another example of a bereavement gift could be a wine and cheese gift

 basket.
 What better way to spend an evening with a friend and talk

 about old times and how it used to be; talking about things makes